AI Chat - A Simple OpenAI Chat Completions API, UI & Client LLM Gateway

 which is pre-configured with the best models from the leading LLM providers.

-The easiest way to use a custom llms.json
+The easiest way to use a custom llms.json is to add a local modified copy of

 llms.json

-to your App's /wwwroot/chat
+to your App's /wwwroot/chat folder:

-If you just need to change which providers are enabled you can specify them in EnableProviders
+If you just need to change which providers are enabled you can specify them in EnableProviders:

 services.AddPlugin(new ChatFeature {